HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/export_content_report.md

-# Content Reporting export report
+# Using the Content Reporting Export feature

-This section details how to use the export feature to export generated report in HCL Content Reporting.
+This section provides steps on how to export the generated report in HCL Content Reporting.

 ## Prerequisite

 Content Reporting should be installed and configured to HCL Digital Experience 9.5 release update CF213 or higher.
-See instructions to install to supported container environments to the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.
+For instructions on installing supported container environments, see the [Install HCL Digital Experience 9.5 Content Reporting](../installation/index.md) topic.

-## Export Report
+## Exporting reports

-Content managers can trigger export report to export generated report.
+Content managers can export generated reports in HCL Content Reporting.

-1. Log in to your HCL Digital Experience 9.5 platform and select **Web Content**, then select **Content Reporting** from the Practitioner Studio navigator.
+1. Log in to your HCL Digital Experience 9.5 platform and select **Web Content**.
+Select **Content Reporting** from the Practitioner Studio navigator.

     ![](../../../../assets/HCL_Content_Reporting_Landing_Page.png)

-2. Generate a report on searchitems you want to export.
-See [Generate Content Report](../usage/generate_content_report.md) for further instructions.
+2. Generate a report on the items you want to export.
+See [Generating a content report](../usage/generate_content_report.md) for instructions.

-3. When you have already generated a report.
-The **Export** button will appear in the application header.
-Click the **Export** button and progress snack bar will be shown in the bottom right.
+3. After generating a report, the **Export** button appears in the application header.
+Click the **Export** button.
+The snackbar showing the export progress appears in the lower right corner.

     ![](../../../../assets/HCL_Content_Reporting_Export_Options.png)

-3. After successfull exporting user can find and check downloaded csv file.
+4. When exporting is successful, you can find and check downloaded CSV file in your local.

     ![](../../../../assets/HCL_Content_Reporting_Export_Result.png)